miftahul-huda/wiseape-application-system-v2/docs/ARCHITECTURE.md

 ## 1. What WAS is

-Wiseape Application System is a **browser-based desktop OS simulation**.
+Wiseape Application System is a **browser-based desktop OS simulation**, split into **two independent Node/Express processes**:

-A single Node/Express server renders a desktop UI (dock, wallpaper, window manager) in the browser, and lets you install "applications" — server-side JS classes that build windows full of UI controls (labels, buttons, text boxes, data tables, ...).
-Application logic (event handlers, database access) runs **on the server**; the browser only renders DOM and forwards user interactions back to the server.
-There is no client-side app logic to write — an app author writes one thing: a server-side window/app class.
+- **`client/`** (port 3000, default) — serves the desktop UI (dock, wallpaper, window manager) and hosts "applications": server-side JS classes that build windows full of UI controls.
+Application logic (event handlers) runs **inside the client process**, not in the browser — the browser only renders DOM and forwards user interactions back over HTTP.

-Think of it as "a tiny window-manager + a tiny UI-control framework + generic RPC for control events", all hand-rolled, all plain JavaScript, no build step, no framework dependency (no React/Vue/etc).
+  The client has **no direct database access**; anything it needs (apps, menus, themes, employees, auth) it fetches from the REST API server.
+- **`server/applications/WiseapeApplicationSystem/`** (port 4000, default)
+  — the REST API: the only process that talks to PostgreSQL.
+Plain controller/service/model Express app, no desktop concept at all.

+See `docs/RUNNING.md` for how to actually start both.
+This split exists specifically so the desktop UI has no database credentials and no direct DB coupling — every read/write goes through the REST API's own routes/auth.

+An app author writes one thing: a server-side (meaning: inside the *client* process) window/app class pair under `client/applications/`.
+There is no client-side (browser) app logic to write at all — no build step, no framework dependency (no React/Vue/etc), just plain JavaScript loaded via `<script>` tags.

 ## 2. Core design decisions (read this before changing anything)